 The most common problem with a direct spark ignite system is a bad board or a bad fuse.
 A bad fuse can be a small break in the chain that tells the spark to start.

-A bad board results in the electronics being able to know when to fire.
+A bad board results in the electronics not being able to know when to fire.
 The control board often has lights to communicate when an issue is happening.
-Your best bet is to grab your manual or use the internet to learn what the board is trying to tell you.
+Most often a key is printed on the side of the board explaining what different flashes mean so that you can quickly identify the problem.
+If Yours does not have this feature then your manual should!

 In some cases, the board needs to be replaced.
 Some DIYers can replace boards themselves.